koustavchandra/gwforge/docs/source/inject.md

 detectors = ['CE20', 'CE40', 'ET']
 channel-dict = {'CE20':'CE20:INJ', 'CE40':'CE40:INJ', 'ET':'ET:INJ'}
 sampling-frequency = 8192
-minimum-frequency = 6

 [Injections]
 injection-file = bbh.h5
 injection-type = bbh
-waveform-approximant = IMRPhenomXPHM
+waveform-approximant = IMRPhenomXO4a
 fft-scheme = numpy
+waveform-minimum-frequency = 3
 ```
 Similar to the [Noise](doc:noise), begin by defining the detector network.
-However, this time, provide the channel name of the Frame files and include the `sampling-frequency` (matching the detector data's sampling frequency) along with a `minimum-frequency`.
+However, this time, provide the channel name of the Frame files and include the `sampling-frequency` (matching the detector data's sampling frequency) along with a `waveform-minimum-frequency` for the signals.

 You must specify the path to `injection-file`, `injection-type` and `waveform-approximant` as extras.